Wallace-Observatory/Astrophotography/README.md

 _Why stack?
 What is stacking?_

 Think of each 2-minute exposure as a "noisy" data sample.
 Your goal is to extract a weak, constant signal (a nebula) from a high-variance background (electronic noise and satellite interference).

 ### The Strategy:
 We use Winsorized Sigma Clipping with Additive Scaling.
 In plain English: we equalize the baseline of every image, filter out the statistical "outliers," and then perform a weighted average.
 - Normalization (The Baseline): Before comparing frames, we use -norm=addscale.
 This ensures that even if light pollution or transparency shifted during your session, every frame is adjusted to have the same "zero point" (background) and "gain" (signal intensity).
 - The Winsorized Filter: With only 10 frames, a single satellite trail is a massive outlier.
 Winsorized Clipping "tames" these extremes by replacing them with neighboring values before calculating the standard deviation.
 This prevents a satellite from "poisoning" the mean.
 - Weighted Averaging: We don't treat all data equally.
 By using -weight=wfwhm, the algorithm gives a higher "vote" to frames with the sharpest focus and best atmospheric stability.
-### The Result:
-You transform 10 grainy, artifact-filled snapshots into one high-fidelity, 32-bit master file ready for scientific stretching.
+**The Result:** You transform 10 grainy, artifact-filled snapshots into one high-fidelity, 32-bit master file ready for histogram stretching.

 ## Signal-to-Noise Ratio (SNR) vs. Number of Frames (N)
 The graph below illustrates the Square Root Rule.
 Because noise is random (stochastic), it cancels out at a rate of $\sqrt{N}$.
 Note the "knee" in the curve: you get a massive boost early on, but eventually, you hit diminishing returns where you must quadruple your effort just to double your clarity.

 <img width="857" height="567" alt="image" src="https://github.com/user-attachments/assets/a3d6e525-9093-4389-aec3-d99c82e546ef" />

+# Install Siril & Script
+From the repository, https://github.com/Wallace-Observatory/Astrophotography/ - download the calibration files (10 x bias and 10 x flats) and script by clicking "base".
+Save this to a directory on your computer.